18F/epa-notice/README.md

 dynamic action states like writing and review comments that can't be directly accessed via a unique URL.

+#### Reference set capture
 Before visual regression testing can begin, reference screenshots need to be captured.
-Running this command:
+A reference set can be captured by this command:
 ```
 npm run reference
 ```
-will capture screenshots of all defined scenarios in the `backstop.json` file.
-Once the reference set is captured, then tests can be ran.
+After the reference set capture is finished, then tests can be run against the reference set.

+#### Running tests
 Tests must be run in the `node_modules/backstop_data/` directory with this command:
 ```
 npm run test
 ```

+#### Viewing the report
 Timestamped directories of tests will be created in `node_modules/backstop_data/bitmaps_test/` folder.
 After the tests run, the browser will open a BackstopJS report but may not show any passing or failing tests.
 Upon command line prompt you might have to additionally run: